 The Harvard Museums of Science & Culture (HMSC) is a partnership of four Harvard museums designed to coordinate captivating programming for all ages, permanent galleries, and dynamic rotating exhibits.
-The HMSC invites you to Harvard University's distinctive collections and vital research on human civilizations, biodiversity, and the history of Earth and science.
+HMSC invites you to connect with Harvard University's distinctive collections and vital research on human civilizations, biodiversity, and the history of Earth and science.

 Collection of Historical Scientific Instruments